Houseplants Perfect for Bedrooms

 Plant name: Ficus elastica

-Size: To 8 feet tall and 4 feet wide
+Size: Up to 8 feet tall and 4 feet wide

 Growing Conditions: Medium to bright light; 60-80 degrees F.; allow the soil to dry out between waterings